Vanuatu Entry Formalities and

 There are new regulations and conditions for yacht entry into Vanuatu and yachts will be fined for not following the regulations.

 Customs is working hard to make cruising easier here in Vanuatu while, at the same time, preventing any attempted illegal activities.
 So if you follow the regulations (and they are easy enough) you will have a very pleasant experience.
 If you don't ---- look out, you will be subject to up to a fine of 5 million Vatu and up to two years imprisonment for each violation.

 Here is a brief summary of the new regulations - visit the official site for the latest updates.

 - You must notify Customs by email to : CustomsBorder@vanuatu.gov.vu a minimum of 24hrs prior to arrival of the expected ETA and port of entry.
-You can do this by email before you leave your last port.
+You should do this before you leave your last port.
 The more notice the better.

-- If you wish to stop at any port other than these 4 designated anchorages you can request permission from the Director of Customs by email at least 48 hours (on working days) before departure and obtain permission before departing for that port.
+- If you wish to stop at any port other than these 4 designated anchorages you must request permission from the Director of Customs by email at least 48 hours (on working days) before departure and obtain permission before departing for that port.